 Anyone trading in scrap metal is required to obtain a licence in order to carry on business as a Scrap Metal Dealer.

-The Act brings together the current scrap metal and motor salvage schemes and in doing so will reduce duplication.
-There will be two types of licence;
+The Scrap Metal Dealers Act 2013 brings together the prior scrap metal and motor salvage schemes and reduces duplication.
+There are two types of licence;

 Downloadable Application form:

 All documents supporting this application must be supplied within three working days, otherwise the application may be deemed incomplete and be rejected.
 The application process will not start until all information has been received.